neon experiences (2026): After the big relaunch – is neon still worth it?

 • Telephone service

 neon free now charges an exchange rate fee of 0.35 % – still attractive compared to the market, but a deterioration on the previous, unrivaled offer.
 Cash withdrawals at ATMs now also cost CHF 2.50 per transaction.
-However, neon offers a cool alternative to the latter: free cash withdrawals are now possible at Coop, Aldi and Lidl from a minimum purchase of CHF 10.
+However, neon offers a valid alternative to the latter: free cash withdrawals are now possible at Coop, Aldi and Lidl from a minimum purchase of CHF 10.

 Nevertheless, “neon free” is likely to remain the most popular plan, as it is the only one without a basic fee.
 The other three plans are subject to a charge and offer more service in return.